 Carro Matto (Crazy Cart) in Florence

-Each year, on the fourth Saturday of September, Florence's downtown comes to life with one of the most typical folkloric events of autumn: the "Carro Matto" (literally, "crazy cart").
+Each year, on the last Saturday of September, Florence's downtown comes to life with one of the most typical folkloric events of autumn: the "Carro Matto" (literally, "crazy cart").

 As mentioned above, the Carro Matto comes from the town of Rufina and the event recalls an ancient tradition in which the new wine produced in the Florentine countryside was brought to Florence to be blessed and offered to the rulers of the city.